matoous/dzxcz/content/uses/index.md

 ### Terminal

 [Wezterm](https://wezfurlong.org/wezterm/) is my current terminal of choice.
 I went through [Hyper](https://hyper.is/), [iTerm2](https://iterm2.com/), and [Kitty](https://sw.kovidgoyal.net/kitty/) before.
-Each time sacrificing a little bit of the features (that I mostly didn't use anyway) in favor of speed.
-And when it comes to speed, wezterm is pefect.
-Instant boot time, GPU-accelerated, and it is written in Rust, so when I feel like learning a little bit more about Rust or contributing, I can do so.
+Each time sacrificing bit of the features (that I didn't use anyway) in favor of speed.
+And when it comes to speed, wezterm is perfect.
+Instant boot time, GPU-accelerated, and it is written in Rust, so when I feel like learning more about Rust or contributing, I can do so.

+One underestimated factor of programming comfort are fonts.
+Good fonts strike the right balance of legibility, glyphs, and line-height.
+I have been using [Berkeley Mono Typeface](https://berkeleygraphics.com/typefaces/berkeley-mono/) since its release, initially doubting whether paying for a font is a justifiable endeavor but it brings me tiny bit of joy whenever I open my terminal ever since.

 ### Shell

 I run [Zsh](https://www.zsh.org/) and [Oh My Zsh](https://ohmyz.sh/) for as long as I can remember.
 Initially I used a lot of the provided plugins, full blown out [Spacship ZSH](https://github.com/spaceship-prompt/spaceship-prompt) prompt, and material theme.

-Nowadays I use fairly minimal configuration of [Starship](https://starship.rs/) prompt (basically only directory and git information).
+Nowadays I use minimal configuration of [Starship](https://starship.rs/) prompt (directory and git information).
 20 or so oh-my-zsh plugins were reduced to 3: `zsh-syntax-highlighting`, `zsh-completions`, and `history-substring-search`.
 And I have all shell config in single `.zshrc` file.

 ### Editor

 {{<picture src="images/terminal.png" alt="Screenshot of my editor - Helix." caption="Screenshot of my editor as of the writing of this page." >}}

-[Helix](https://github.com/helix-editor/helix) for almost everything, sometimes I still spin up one of the JetBrains IDEs for larger refactors or debugging.
+[Helix](https://github.com/helix-editor/helix) for almost everything, sometimes I spin up [VS Code](https://code.visualstudio.com/) for a specific task, but last that I remember it was for a multiline search and replace across a whole project (I couldn't wrap my head around [ast-grep](https://github.com/ast-grep/ast-grep)).

-In University we had free licenses for [JetBrain](https://www.jetbrains.com/) products so I used those since I started programming.
-Whenever I needed to edit something in terminal I would use [Nano](https://help.ubuntu.com/community/Nano) as Vim was still far in the mystery land for me.
-As I needed to edit more and more configuration files and sometimes do so remotely I decided to learn Vim in February 2021.
-The learning curve is indeed steep but I enjoyed it a lot.
-Slowly my configuration grew like crazy I not long after I had almost full IDE experience, especially thanks to [LSP](https://microsoft.github.io/language-server-protocol/) support and [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/).
+In University we had free licenses for [JetBrain](https://www.jetbrains.com/) products and I used those since I started programming.
+For editing in terminal I would use [Nano](https://help.ubuntu.com/community/Nano) and avoid it like the plague.
+As I needed to edit more and more configuration files and sometimes work remotely I decided to learn working with Vim in February 2021.
+The learning curve is indeed steep but there's certain level of satisfaction in taming the beast.
+Around that time [LSP](https://microsoft.github.io/language-server-protocol/) and [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) were becoming the norm, enabling the full IDE experience in Vim at a cost of 600 lines long configuration file.

-As with other tools, I started to look around for how to minimize the setup.
-I ditched a few plugins, removed all unnecessary configuration, yet as it happens with nvim, my config was still hundreds of lines.
+As with other tools, I started looking into simplifying the setup.
+I ditched a few plugins, removed all unnecessary configuration, and downsized by Neovim config file to half.
 That is, until I found Helix.

-[Helix](https://github.com/helix-editor/helix) feels very similar to Vim but works very differently.
-While in Vim you start with `action` followed by `motion` (e.g. `d3w` to delete 3 words) Helix follows `section` -> `action` model.
-That means that whatever you are going to act on (words, function, line, etc.) is selected first and the action is second.
-It's striking difference from Vim that takes some time to get used to but comes very naturally.
-Second large difference is first-class support for multicursor.
-Where in Vim you would substitue using the `%s/SEARCH/REPLACE/g` pattern in Helix you select the text (e.g. `%` for whole file), select the pattern in the selection (e.g. `s` followed by the term you are searching for), by confirming the selection you create multiple individual selections and now you can edit all of them at once.
-Multiselection is super powerful thing with many usecases that is now crucial part of my editing toolkit.
+[Helix](https://github.com/helix-editor/helix) provides similar experience to Vim with one major twist.
+While in Vim you start with `action` followed by `motion` (e.g. `d3w` to **d**elete 3 **w**ords) Helix follows `selection` -> `action` paradigma inspired by [Kakoune](https://github.com/mawww/kakoune) (if you never header of it, don't worry, I did neither until reading more about Helix).
+It's striking difference from Vim that takes time to get used to but comes naturally afterwards.
+Second large difference is first-class support for multi-cursor.
+Where in Vim you would substitute using the `%s/SEARCH/REPLACE/g` command in Helix you select the text (e.g. `%` for whole file), select the pattern in the selection (e.g. `s` followed by the term you are searching for), by confirming the selection you create multiple individual cursor and you can edit them all at once.

-[Berkeley Mono Typeface](https://berkeleygraphics.com/typefaces/berkeley-mono/) is my font of choice for terminal and IDEs.
+Nothing can be perfect though, development of Helix is moving at a slow pace with features such as plugin support taking months (or even years) to make it into upstream.
+On the other hand, the  slowness reduces feature creep and contributes to a clean codebase.

 At the moment I am using the [Modus Vivendi](https://protesilaos.com/emacs/modus-themes).
-A accessible theme, conforming with the highest standard for colour contrast between background and foreground values (WCAG AAA) theme by [Protesilaos Stavrou](https://protesilaos.com/) originally built for GNU Emacs.
+A accessible theme, conforming with the highest standard for color contrast between background and foreground values (WCAG AAA) theme by [Protesilaos Stavrou](https://protesilaos.com/) originally built for GNU Emacs.

 ### Browser

-After some back and forth on [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Safari](https://www.apple.com/safari/) I lended on [Arc](https://arc.net/) which is currently my default browser for desktop.

-One great feature of Arc are [Boosts](https://arcboosts.com/boosts).
-Boosts allow you to customize websites (from css to javascript) and are a great way to unclutter some of the commonly used applications such as [YouTube](https://arcboosts.com/boosts/167/clean-youtube).

-Other features that I enjoy and that are slowly finding their way into other browsers as well are spaces (separating my personal and work-related browsing) and command line.
+After full circle, going from [Firefox](https://www.mozilla.org/en-US/firefox/new/) to [Safari](https://www.apple.com/safari/) and later to [Arc](https://arc.net/) I am back at the beginning using Firefox as my primary desktop browser.
+There's not much to it other then _it works_ and it doesn't get into my way.

 ### Software